Board of Zoning Appeals Meeting for December 10, 2013

-Notice is hereby given that the Caroline County Planning Commission will hold a PUBLIC HEARING on Wednesday, June 12th, 2013 at 7:30 p.m. in the Health and Public Service Building, Room 111, 403 S. Seventh Street, Denton, relative to the following:
+Notice is hereby given that the Caroline County Board of Zoning Appeals will hold a PUBLIC HEARING on Tuesday, December 10, 2013 at 7:30 p.m. at the Health & Public Services Building, 1st Floor, Room 111, 403 S. 7th Street, Denton, relative to the following applications:

 The EPA Lead Renovation, Repair, and Painting Rule (RRP) Program

 The EPA Lead Renovation, Repair and Painting Program Rule (RRP) is a federal

 regulatory program aimed at protecting children against the hazards associated

 with disturbing Lead-based paint during renovation, repair and painting